ParadoxicalCodes/cryptonite_taskphase_Aaditya/File_PonderingPaths.md

 ok i just didnt read the question clearly or missed what it meant, basically the issue with what i wrote above is that just ending the line at "~" just speicifed the directory but didnt actually write out my flag

-> hacker@paths~home-sweet-home:~$ /challenge/run ~/h
+> /challenge/run ~/h
+i was supposed to do this simply (smh)
 > Writing the file to /home/hacker/h!
-... and reading it back to you: pwn.college{0mMe482ivgTb5hIh5dBWPM7vUdX.dNzM4QDL5EzN0czW}
+> ... and reading it back to you:

-i was supposed to do this simply (smh)
+> pwn.college{0mMe482ivgTb5hIh5dBWPM7vUdX.dNzM4QDL5EzN0czW}